provanpm/Park-Finder/README.md

 Paul Provan

-Nicholas Pham-Rider
+John Praiser

 Brandon Nguyen

-John Praiser

 Guy-Leroc Ossebi

+Nicholas Pham-Rider

 ## Introduction

 Looking for something to do outdoors?
-Not sure if your local green space is pet friendly?
+Planning a day at your favorite park?
 Park Finder can help

-- Find all public parks within a chosen local area
+- Cache your local greenspaces and public parks
-- Determine outdoor activities at specific green space locations
-- Congregate information about outdoor locations
-- Display images of public parks before you actually go
+- Save images and descriptions of your favorite locations
+- Add notes and more about specific park visits

-Use your mobile device as a hub to find all the information you'll need to plan you trip to the park.
-Location, description, visualization and information are all features someone can utilize making their plans for the day.
+Use your mobile device as a hub for all the information you'll need to plan you trip to the park.
+Location, description, visualization and general information are all features someone can utilize with this app to make their plans for the day.

 ## Storyboard